saipraneeth-987/Library-Book-Recommendation-System/books/README.md

 	* [ ] New field on stage.
 Stages can be one of Initiated, Processing, Duplicate, Cancelled, Approved, Under enquiry, Ordered, Received, Processed, Not available.

 * Stage 4: Approved (Stage = Approved)
+    - All the approved books from the previous stage comes here.
     - If approved, the book moves to the next stage.
-If not, the process ends here.
+If not, the process ends here
     - Desirable information to be maintained and displayed in this stage are
 	* All details from stage 3
         * Status of approval from Dean academics (editable, dropdown - Approved/Not approved).
 Default value: Approved